corsairmarks/combined_silfae_revisited/mod/README.md

     * Aquaponics is now its own mod and is a dependency for this mod
     * Use a shared set of triggers for job-based clothing
 * 4.0.1 Update dependency name
+* 5.0.0 Update for Stellaris version 3.4 "Cepheus"
+    * Update shared triggers
+    * Update Armageddon Bombardment override to understand mercenary fleets being contracted by empires that allow it
+    * Update `can_orbital_bombard` game rule with 3.4 changes
+    * Update homeworld setup to account for new changes in 3.4 (e.g. Progenitor Hive)
+    * All static text moved to localisation (random names, name lists, prescripted empire)

 ## Source Code